 If you’ve been involved in a car accident, you’re likely shaken up, worried, and full of questions about what comes next.
 We have the answer to many common questions that people have if they’ve been injured in an accident and compensation that they may be entitled to.
 We also cover what to do and what to avoid right after an accident, to protect your health and to protect your possible claim.

 About three million people are injured each year in motor vehicle crashes in the United States.
 Crash-related injuries can also be costly, with the CDC estimating medical care cost and productivity losses related to injuries and deaths from motor vehicle crashes surpassed 75 billion in 2017.

 After an injury, you may rightfully decide to pursue a personal injury claim for compensation with the at-fault driver’s insurance company.
 At this point, the critical thing to know is how much compensation you will get from your claim.
-In this piece, we will look at how personal injury compensation is calculated and the types of damages covered by your claim:

-How Car Accident Compensation is Calculated
+Q: How Is Car Accident Compensation Calculated?

 Ideally, the amount of car accident compensation is determined by the extent of injury that you have suffered.
 As such, the more severe your injury, the higher the amount of compensation you will expect to receive.
 For example, tissue damage may not attract the same level of compensation as severe brain damage.
 Notably, personal injury compensation is made up of two different types of damages: